 Tourism Attractions in Murchison Falls National Park

-River Nile is the longest river in the whole world flowing through the largest national park in Uganda, several activities can be conducted at the Nile, a bloat cruise to the bottom of the falls is over whelming with excellent sights of animals along the banks of river that come around to graze and drink water while others stay in the water like the Nile crocodiles and the hippos.
+The Nile is the longest river in the world and flows through the largest national park in Uganda.
+There are many activities that can be done at the Nile, including a boat cruise to the bottom of the falls, which offers excellent views of animals that come to the river’s banks to graze and drink water while others, like the Nile crocodiles and hippos, remain in the water.

 Where to Stay in Murchison Falls National Park